 Prof. Consolandi stressed the importance of strengthening the immune system with intake of vitamin A (fish, eggs, milk and dairy products, deeply colored vegetables such as apricot, carrots pepper and broccoli), vitamin C (fruits and vegetables), vitamin D (fish, egg yolk, mushrooms, and grain), zinc (eggs, meat, grains, milk and dairy products, fruits and vegetables) and calcium (almonds, soy, beans, meat and fish, dairy products, oranges and broccoli).
 In general, she invited students to consume cereals, legumes, fruits and vegetables that are rich in fiber, essential for keeping the gut Microbiome healthy, which is in turn essential for immune functions.

-She showed the students the vegetables in season, like the Roman broccoli (or “Broccoli Romaneschi” cultivated in the Roman countryside) rich in vitamin A and fiber; the cauliflower, an excellent source of calcium and fiber, and the black cabbage, rich in vitamin A, Band K. She invited students to explore the open air markets with their rich variety of seasonal fruits (pears, kaki and grapes) and vegetables (leek, pumpkin, different varieties of cabbage).
+She showed the students the vegetables in season, like the Roman broccoli (or “Broccoli Romaneschi” cultivated in the Roman countryside) rich in vitamin A and fiber; the cauliflower, an excellent source of calcium and fiber, and the black cabbage, rich in vitamin A, B6 and K. She invited students to explore the open air markets with their rich variety of seasonal fruits (pears, kaki and grapes) and vegetables (leek, pumpkin, different varieties of cabbage).
 Buon appetito and stay healthy!